 Following the QoS monitoring request(s):

-6. The PCF may expose the QoS monitoring results to the 5GMSu AF periocially or by event triggers.
+7. The PCF may expose the QoS monitoring results to the 5GMSu AF periocially or by event triggers using the Npcf_PolicyAuthorization_Notify service operation directly at reference point N5, or else using the Nnef_EventExposure_Notify service operation via the NEF at reference point N33.

-7. Alternatively, the QoS monitoring results may be exposed to the 5GMSu AF by the UPF directly using the Nupf_EventExposure_Notify service or via a locally deployed NEF using the Nnef_EventExposure_Notify service at reference point N33.
+8. Alternatively, the QoS monitoring results may be exposed to the 5GMSu AF by the UPF directly using the Nupf_EventExposure_Notify service or via a locally deployed NEF using the Nnef_EventExposure_Notify service at reference point N33.